YASURAGI DOJO HISTORY

 Outside of the Dojo were three small groves of tall bamboo and a large stone lantern brought over from Japan some years ago.
 This treasure of a lantern met every car as they entered the Dojo parking lot, flanked by a beautiful Japanese Maple planted by a young student.
 From 2001 to 2008, students from Israel, Japan, Bermuda, Australia, Belgium, France, Germany, the UK and all over the United States visited and studied Jissen Kobudo at the Yasuragi Center.
 A week hardly went by when regular students would step on the mat and shake hands with a new face from some other part of the world.

-Get updates on our training and events every Monday afternoon.
+Get updates on our training and events at the beginning of each month.

 We respect your privacy, and your information will not be shared.